 - You get a practical approach to your learning.
 You don't just study theory, you learn to apply it using consulting projects for real industry clients.
 Your projects could include grievance and arbitration research or occupational health and safety training.
 You also get to do an intense mock negotiation of a collective agreement – from the asking package through to strike and mediation/arbitration.

-- This program is the only program in Nova Scotia accredited by the Chartered Professionals in Human Resources Nova Scotia (CPHRNS) as meeting the knowledge competencies for the CPHR Designation.
+- This program is accredited by the Chartered Professionals in Human Resources Nova Scotia (CPHRNS) as meeting the knowledge competencies for the CPHR Designation.
 This means you have the opportunity to graduate with the requirements to apply to waive the National Knowledge Exam and become a candidate for the Chartered Professional in Human Resources (CPHR) designation.

 - This accreditation is also recognized at the National Level by the Chartered Professionals in Human Resources Canada